 David’s further brushes with the law are dug up in full too, including his time in prison and his suspicions that he was framed.

-“IN RECENT YEARS, CERTAIN PEOPLE HAVE BEEN ATTACKING ME… [SAYING THAT] I’M INVOLVED IN BLACK MAGIC, I’M A SATANIST, I CONDUCT NUDE ORGIES, I’M A HOMOSEXUAL…IT’S BEEN A HATE CAMPAIGN AND ITS ESCALATED.”
+“IN RECENT YEARS, CERTAIN PEOPLE HAVE BEEN ATTACKING ME… I’M INVOLVED IN BLACK MAGIC, I’M A SATANIST, I CONDUCT NUDE ORGIES, I’M A HOMOSEXUAL…IT’S BEEN A HATE CAMPAIGN AND ITS ESCALATED.”

 This in-depth discussion was conducted by author Rob Milne.
 Its interview format gives it a slightly more objective edge.
 But David insists that the book was born out of accident rather than by design. “ I was approached by Rob and the book came about really spontaneously,” explained David.
 “He came to interview me about Highgate Cemetery because he was writing a separate book on it.
 So we decided let’s make a book of it.”